-Expected profit included in future premiums (EPIFP)
+C.4.4 Expected profit included in future premiums (EPIFP)

-As at 31 December 2022, the Company had no future premiums cash-flows on existing unexpired policies and therefore there is no expected profit included in future premiums.
+As of 31 December 2023, the Company had no future premiums cash-flows on existing unexpired policies and therefore there is no expected profit included in future premiums.

 See section C.7 for information on stress testing and sensitivity analysis for all the risk categories.